Developing a Successful AI Strategy and Roadmap

 underestimation of delivery complexity and change

-uncertainty over cost, risk, and value
+uncertainty over cost, risk and value

 3. Developing the AI Strategy and Roadmap – How It Works

-AI Strategy Development is the first step in the Design stage of the AI transformation process.
+AI Strategy Development is the first step in the Design stage of the AI Transformation Process.

 It builds on Discover-stage insight, which may already exist within the organisation or be established proportionately as part of the engagement.
 This typically includes: